borkdominik/bigUML/client/release/README.md

 ### Extension Installation

 Please download the latest version of the extension.
-Then open the command palette (default: `strg + shift + p`) and select `>Extensions: Install from VSIX`.
+Unpack the `archieve` and open the `release` folder with VSCode.
+Next open the command palette (default: `strg + shift + p`) and type / select `>Extensions: Install from VSIX`.
 Afterward, select the `biguml-vscode-x.x.x.vsix` file.
 After that, the extension will be installed.

 -   Sources: <https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix>

 ### Example

-The downloaded `zip` provides a basic demo example.
-Please open that folder in VSCode.
-Afterward you can open the demo diagram by double clicking it or you can also create a new diagram by:
+The downloaded `archive` provides a basic demo example.
+You can open the demo diagram by double clicking it or you can also create a new diagram by:

 -   clicking `File -> New File` in VSCode
 -   doing a `right click` in the explorer and then clicking on `New Empty UML Diagram`